 The GPDS contains information about how you may access personal information about you, which we hold and seek the correction of that information.
 The GPDS also contains information about how you may complain about a legal breach, and how we will deal with the complaint.

 The GPDS includes our policy about the management of credit information and credit eligibility information.
 It contains information about how you may access the credit eligibility information about you that we hold; how you may seek the correction of credit information or credit eligibility information about you that we hold; how you may complain about our failure to comply with any legal requirements for Privacy Protection; and how we will deal with such a complaint.

 IFG does not generally report information to credit reporting agencies.
-However, IFG does request credit reports from various credit reporting agencies and uses this information for determination of creditworthiness.
+However, IFG does request credit reports from various credit reporting agencies and uses this information for the determination of creditworthiness.
 In requesting reports from a credit reporting agency, IFG will use personal information to identify you and possibly information from your application.
-If you are a guarantor, we may use information from a credit reporting agency to assess your ability to qualify as a guarantor.
+If you are a guarantor, we may use information from a credit-reporting agency to assess your ability to qualify as a guarantor.